DO-IT-YOURSELF TIPS FOR COLONY CARE

-For the full list of criteria, details how to book space, intake procedures etc, please click here which will take you to their website._________________________________________________________________________________________
+For the full list of criteria, details how to book space, intake procedures etc, please click here which will take you to their website.

-NEED TO BORROW A HUMANE TRAP?
+NEED A HUMANE TRAP?

 2. Recovery Center (on Progress Road in Scarborough): Click here to bring you to the page where you will find the trap rental request form.